pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 _We had a lot of fun—and learned a lot—from our little adventure at TiDB Hackathon 2019.
 If you want to make your own Golang applications run in a browser, here are some suggestions:_

-* _As [WebAssembly Weekly - Issue #100](https://wasmweekly.news/issue-100/) mentioned, "WebAssembly support for Go applications is very much in its infancy.”
+* _As [WebAssembly Weekly - Issue #100](https://wasmweekly.news/issue-100/) mentioned, "WebAssembly support for Go applications is very much in its infancy."
 For example, Golang hasn't fully supported WASI, and goleveldb doesn't support Wasm/js.
 Be discreet before you go too deep, and clearly understand the use cases for your application._

 * _Make sure your application doesn't have third-party platform-specific dependencies that can't be compiled to Wasm._